edoardoramalli/KafkaStreamer/README.md

 Using the command:
 `python3 KafkaParser.py -F template.xml
 `
-It generates the bash file necessary to start the entire pipeline in the bash folder.
+It generates the bash files necessary to start the entire pipeline in the bash folder `../ParserKafka/Bash`
 ### 3. Start Zookeeper
-To start the zookeeper element
+To start zookeeper

 `sh StartZookeeper.sh
 `
 ### 4. Start Kafka Broker
-To start a kafka broker
+To start a kafka broker.
+If in your XML file you express more replicas, so more boostrap, you have to lunch more kafka broker.
+For each of them a bash file is generated.
+The name of the kafka bash files have the same structure but in increasing order.

 `sh StartKafka0.sh
 `
 ### 5. Create Topics
-Generate the topics with some specific configuration like log compaction `sh CreateTopics.sh
+Generate the topics with some specific configuration like log compaction for the state topic.

+`sh CreateTopics.sh
 `

 ### 6. Start Producer
-To lunch a producer that allows to feed the pipeline `sh StartProducer.sh
+To lunch a producer that allows to feed the pipeline.
+So create messages for the stream id in first stage of the pipeline.

+`sh StartProducer.sh
 `
 ### 7. Start Streamers
 At the end, start the streamer, that represent, each of them, a stage of the pipeline in a specific partition.
 For example:
 `sh __Streamer__1996.0.0.sh
 `

-Start the streamer at stage 0 in the partition 0.
+Start the streamer with id 1996 at stage 0 in the partition 0.
+`__Streamer__<ID>.<STAGE>.<PARTITION>`